strace - trace system calls and signals

 - --timestamps[=[[format:]format],[[precision:]precision]]

-- Prefix each line of the trace with the wall clock time in the specified
+- Prefixes each line of the trace with the wall clock time in the specified

 format with the specified precision. format can be